-Hardware Write Protection
+11.1 Hardware Write Protection

 Two pins are available to provide hardware write protection capabilities.
-The Top Boot Sector Lock (TBL) pin, when held low, prevents program and sector erase operations to the top sector of the device (sector 6) where critical code can be stored.
-In addition, the TBL pin has the flexibility to provide erase protection to the top 64-Kbyte region (sectors 6, 5, 4, and 3) of the device when the Uniform Sector Erase command is used.
-This allows the TBL pin to protect a larger region for systems that require a 64-Kbyte top boot sector rather than a 16-Kbyte top boot sector.
+The Top Boot Sector Lock (TBL) pin, when held low, prevents program and sector erase operations to the top sector of the device (sector 10) where critical code can be stored.
+When operating in FWH mode, the TBL pin is also used to protect sectors 9, 8, and 7 against program and erase operations.
+In addition, when operating in LPC mode, the TBL pin has the flexibility to provide erase protection to the top 64-Kbyte region (sectors 10, 9, 8, and 7) of the device when using the Uniform Sector Erase command.
+This allows the $\overline{\text{TBL}}$ pin to protect a larger region for systems that require a 64-Kbyte top boot sector rather than a 32-Kbyte top boot sector.

-When the TBL pin is high, hardware write protection for program and erase operations to the top sector is disabled.
-Provided that the Write-Lock bits in the Sector Locking Registers are not set (detailed later), sector erase commands can then be issued to the device to erase either the top 16-Kbyte sector (sector 6) or the entire top 64-Kbyte region (sectors 6, 5, 4, and 3).
-Program operations can also be performed to the top 16-Kbyte sector.
+When the TBL pin is high, hardware write protection for program and erase operations to the top 64-Kbyte region (in FWH mode) or the top 32-Kbyte boot sector (in LPC mode) is disabled.
+Provided that the Write-Lock bits in the Sector Locking Registers are not set (detailed later), sector erase or program commands can then be issued to the device to program or erase these regions.
+In addition, in LPC mode, the entire top 64-Kbyte region (sectors 10, 9, 8, and 7) can be erased if using the Uniform Sector Erase command.

-The Write Protect $(\overline{WP})$ pin, which operates independently from the $\overline{BL}$ pin, serves the same basic function as the $\overline{BL}$ pin for the remaining sectors except the top boot sector.
-When the $\overline{WP}$ pin is held low, program and standard Sector Erase command operations to sectors 5 through 0 will not be allowed.
-If using the Uniform Sector Erase command, then erase operations to sectors 2, 1, and 0 cannot be performed, and erase protection for sectors 6 through 3 will be controlled by the $\overline{BL}$ pin.
+The Write Protect (\overline{WP}) pin, which operates independently from the \overline{TBL} pin, serves the same basic function as the \overline{TBL} pin for the remaining sectors except the top boot sector (in LPC mode) or the top 64-Kbyte region (in FWH mode).
+When the \overline{WP} pin is held low in LPC mode, program and standard Sector Erase command operations to sectors 9 through 0 will not be allowed.
+If using the Uniform Sector Erase command, then erase operations to sectors 6 through 0 cannot be performed, and erase protection for sectors 10 through 7 will be controlled by the \overline{TBL} pin.
+In FWH mode, the \overline{WP} pin will always protect sectors 6 through 0 against both erase and program operations.